Webinar on the occasion of the BASF AGM 2020,

 - for the establishment of a fund to compensate the widows, survivors and injured in the Marikana massacre

-In the middle of the corona crisis, which is accompanied by great uncertainty for the economy and society, BASF SE wants to increase the dividend from 3.20 Full article
+In the middle of the corona crisis, which is accompanied by great uncertainty for the economy and society, BASF SE wants to increase the dividend from 3.20 to 3.30 euros per share.
+Full article

 by Boniface Mabanza